 Place the meat on the spit and cook until the internal temperature reaches 120 F for rare and 140 F for medium.
-Ready in 4 hours and 20 minutes for a 4-to-5 lb roast.
+This rotisserie prime rib roast is ready in 4 hours and 20 minutes for a 4-to-5 lb roast.

 07 of 10

-Greeks know how to cook their lamb, and this recipe is here to prove it.
+Greeks know how to cook their lamb, and this recipe for Greek marinated leg of lamb is here to prove it.
 The classic herby Greek flavors hit all the right tastebud spots with this magnificent recipe.
 A zesty marinade of lemon juice, spices and herbs cover the meat for 6 hours.
 Once on the rotisserie spit, the leg cooks for approximately 2 hours, providing juicy inner meat and a crusty and delightful outer layer.

 08 of 10